Lisbon Regicide: Aftermath

 The bodies of regicides Manuel Reis Buíça (left) and Alfredo Luís da Costa (right) were retrieved by the police and displayed at the local police station.

 During the ensuing confusion Alfredo Luís da Costa and Manuel Buíça were killed by police, to the detriment of any further investigation.
 Although wounded, Buíça had reportedly continued to struggle.
 Their bodies were taken to the nearby police station near the city hall, along with other suspects.
 João Sabino da Costa, a monarchist worker at a local jewellery store, was mistaken for a third assassin in the crowd and shot twice in the head in the presence of other prisoners.

 Coachman Bento Caparica was able to direct the carriage to the nearby Royal Naval Arsenal (Arsenal da Marinha) where the King and the prince royal were officially declared dead in the infirmary; the prince royal died shortly after his arrival.
-When D. Afonso finally reached the arsenal, he accused João Franco of responsibility for the tragedy.
+When D. Afonso finally reached the arsenal, he accused Prime Minister João Franco of responsibility for the tragedy.
 The Queen Mother, Maria Pia of Savoy was called to the Arsenal.
 She met with Queen Amélia and desolately cried in French "On a tué mon fils!" ("They have killed my son"), to which Queen Amélia replied "Et le mien aussi!" ("And mine too").

 Believing that the events were part of another coup d'état, the population of Lisbon locked themselves in their homes and the streets were deserted.
 However, the troops were confined to barracks and the situation remained calm.

 That evening the Queen Mother, the Dowager Queen Mother and new King (Manuel II of Portugal) remained under guard in the Palácio das Necessidades in fear of a further attempt on their lives.
 In a macabre epilogue, the bodies of the deceased were transported to the Palace in two carriages as if still alive; the head of King Carlos was slumped on the shoulder of his brother Infante D. Afonso, now the new Prince Royal.
 No autopsies were performed, and the bodies were embalmed under the supervision of royal physician Thomaz de Mello Breyner, a task made more difficult by the nature of their injuries.